 Nepetalactone in Catnip

-In 2001, Arthur Appel, Michael Gehret, and Marla Tanley published findings in the Journal of Agricultural and Urban Entomology concerning the repellent and toxic effects of mint oil to American and German cockroaches.
-They used corn mint (Mentha arvensis L.) oil that was diluted in acetone for this experiment.
+In 2001, Arthur Appel, Michael Gehret, and Marla Tanley used corn mint (Mentha arvensis L.) oil diluted in acetone to kill American and German cockroaches.
 The scientists found that it took less time for both species of roaches to die when they were exposed to higher concentrations of the mint oil.
+They published their findings in the Journal of Agricultural and Urban Entomology.
+The takeaway for the homeowner trying to control roaches is to use this oil generously – don't skimp.

 Essential Oil of Citrus